RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Lost in Space/Lost in Space.md

 ## Activity Checklist { .check }

-+ Let's add monkey to your animation, that's lost in space!
++ Let's add monkey to your animation, who's lost in space!
 Start by adding in the monkey sprite from the library.

 	![screenshot](space-monkey.png)